Frequently Asked Questions

 Where do ISZL teachers come from?

-Our teachers come from a wide range of schools around the world.
-They represent 23 different nationalities with approximately 43 percent holding UK citizenship and 21 percent holding US/Canadian citizenship.
+Our experienced teachers come from a wide range of schools around the world and represent more than 20 different nationalities.

 What is the average length of stay?

-The average time a student attends ISZL is between three and five years, but many attend ISZL for their whole education.
-Approximately 16 percent of our students leave at the end of each school year.
+The average time a student attends ISZL is five to six years, but many attend ISZL for their whole education.
+Approximately 10 percent of our students leave at the end of each school year.

 How long is the school day?

-Primary and Middle School start at 8.50 and finish at 15.30 five days per week.
+Primary and Middle School start at 8.50 and finish at 15.30 Monday to Friday.

 Is there a school uniform?